 Profits after the first syndication exited in year 3: $170,000

 Profits after the second syndication exited in year 7: $340,000

 Profits after the third syndication exited in year 10: $660,000

 Net gain over 10 years: $985,000

 The Verdict – The Best $200k Investment

-This means that if Jack and Jill were to decide to go against conventional wisdom and invest their money in real estate syndications, while continuing to rent, that over the course of ten years, they could end up with roughly $520,000 more than if they were to buy a home and make the mortgage payments.
+This means that if Jack and Jill were to decide to go against conventional wisdom and learn about real estate syndications while continuing to rent over the course of ten years, they could end up with roughly $520,000 more than if they were to buy a home and make the mortgage payments.

 Over $500k more.
 Let’s just let that sink in for a minute.